SuperSat001/Question-Extractor/readme.md

 ## Usage Instructions

-- Open `code.py` and on Line 36, write the name of your file.
-If file is a `.png` then `pics()` function can be used, if `.pdf` then `pdfs()` On Line 38, the second arguement of `cli()` function is the first question number of the file.
-Edit accordingly.

 - Run `code.py` (please prefer using an IDE over terminal here as windows terminal was sometimes not taking `Ctrl+C` while code was running)

 - Tkinter window will open.

+First you'll get to select file.
+Both `.png` and `.pdf` are accepted.

 Main image is under `Current Question` on which operations below are going to be performed.

 ## Commands